-The voters of Mission approved a 3/8 cent sales tax in 2013 for parks and recreation.
-This dedicated sales tax has been used to pay debt service on general obligation bonds that were issued for the renovation of the City's outdoor aquatic center.
-The sales tax also provides an important revenue stream for continued maintenance and improvement of recreation facilities as well funding for recommendations identified in the City's 2015 Parks Master Plan.
-Parks and Recreation Staff have undertaken an extensive community engagement process to develop specific improvements plans for each of the City's main parks.
-This spring tennis courts in Andersen Park will be reconstructed and later in the summer a new shelter and restrooms will be added in Mohawk Park.
-Additional projects are planned in the future for other City parks.
+The voters of Mission approved a dedicated 3/8-cent sales tax for parks and recreation in 2013 for ten years.
+Sales tax revenues have been used to pay debt service on general obligation bonds issued for the renovation of the City's outdoor aquatic center.
+The sales tax has also provided an important revenue stream for continued maintenance and improvement of recreation facilities as well funding for recommendations identified in the City's 2015 Parks Master Plan.
+As the initial 10-year horizon drew near, the City completed a multi-year conceptual design process which developed specific improvements and amenities for each of the City's main parks.
+These outdoor park improvements served as the catalyst for successful renewal of the Parks + Recreation sales tax for an additional ten years, sunsetting in March 2033.